-Borough have been identified as a prospective Special Protection Area (pSPA)16.
+SPA)16.
 A decision by the Government on whether to confirm the designation is expected in due course.
-In the meantime, the Aligned Core Strategy takes a precautionary approach and treats the pSPA as a confirmed European site.
+In the meantime, the Aligned Core Strategy takes a precautionary approach and treats the prospective SPA as a confirmed European site.

 National Sites